Readme-Workflows/recent-activity/docs/Setup.md

 - You set the Repository to `Public`
 - You checked `Add a README file`

-You can also use a template Repository such as the [`activity-template`][template] from Readme-Workflows to quickly setup your Profile-README.
-Important is only that the name of the repository is your own.
+You can also use a template Repository such as the [`activity-template`][template] provided by Readme-Workflows to quickly setup your Profile-README.
+Important is only that the name of the repository is your GitHub username.

 ## 1) Create Workflow file